Bifurcations of embedded curves and towards an extension of Taubes' Gromov invariant to Calabi-Yau 3-folds: Application to the Gopakumar--Vafa invariants

 We want to compute the change in the virtual Euler number $e_{d,h}(C,D_t)$ as we go from $t<0$ to $t>0$ for a simple wall crossing $\clD$ in terms of isotropy groups of the points in $\Delta$ and the signs $\{\text{sgn}(\clD,p)\}_{p\in\Delta}$.
 Our main result is the following. \begin{Theorem}[Change in Euler number] In the situation of Definition \ref{simple-linear-wall-crossing},

 is a locally constant function.
 Let $e_{d,h}(C,D_\pm)$ denote the value $e_{d,h}(C,D_t)$ for $\pm t>0$.
 Then, we have the identity

 \end{Theorem} The local constancy assertion is obvious.
 The remaining assertion will be proved in the next two lemmas.
-We continue to use the notation from Definition \ref{simple-linear-wall-crossing}. \begin{Lemma}[Local to global] For each point $p\in\Delta$, choose an open neighborhood whose closure has smooth orbifold boundary $\partial V_p$.
+We continue to use the notation from Definition \ref{simple-linear-wall-crossing}. \begin{Lemma}[Local to global] For each point $p\in\Delta$, choose an open neighborhood whose closure\footnote{$A\Subset B$ denotes the assertion that $A\subset B$ and the closure of $A$ in $B$ is compact.} has smooth orbifold boundary $\partial V_p$.
 Endowing $\partial V_p$ with the boundary orientation from $V_p$ and assuming that the closures of $\{V_p\}_{p\in\Delta}$ are pairwise disjoint, we have the identity

 where $[\partial V_p]$ denotes the standard orbifold fundamental class for each $p\in\Delta$. \end{Lemma} \begin{proof} Introduce the notation $\clM_{I} := \overline\clM_h(C,d)\times[-1,1]$.
 It will be enough to show that the identity